visualbis/visualbis.github.io/source/ModelCategory.rst

 4. Now at least one Measure Value has to be assigned to the property “Values” in Visualizations panel.
-In our example, we have assigned the Measure Value “∑ Actual” to the property “Values” by clicking the check box option against the Measure Value “∑ Actual” (see Figure below).
+In our example, we have assigned the Measure Value “∑ Forecast” to the property “Values” by clicking the check box option against the Measure Value “∑ Forecast” (see Figure below).

 .. figure:: _static/11.3.png